 Try: Warung Ibu Oka (Jl Tegal Sari No.2, Ubud), Babi Guling Candra (Jl Teuku Umar, Denpasar) or Warung Babi Guling Pak Malen (Jl Sunset Road No. 5, Seminyak)

-Balinese nasi campur (meaning mixed dishes with rice) is a fave with locals (and us!) who typically dine on this bit-of-everything dish for breakfast, brunch, lunch or dinner.
+Balinese nasi campur (literally meaning mixed rice) is a fave with locals (and us!) who typically dine on this bit-of-everything dish for breakfast, brunch, lunch and dinner.
 Like the pick’n’mix of the Balinese dining world, it’s an assortment of Indonesia’s best bites.
 For us, the mark of authentically good nasi campur lies in the ayam panggang (grilled chicken), the beef rendang (beef curry) and of course, the selection of hot sambals.
 For the best nasi campur experience, look for the buffet-style warungs that let you point to what you want to try from the glass cabinets.
-In our case: everything.

 Try: Warung Wardani, (Jl Yudistira No.2, Denpasar), Warung Yess (Jl Pantai Pererenan, Canggu) or Stop Makan Yuk (Jl Raya Uluwatu)